 Obtaining medical clearance from your physician is in your best health interest.
 The physician determines that your hearing cannot be improved by medical or surgical treatment.
-Before you can be fitted for hearing aids, you must either obtain a written statement from your physician or sign a medical waiver.
+You may be required to obtain hearing aid medical clearance from a physician, if deemed necessary.
 Individuals 18 years of age or younger must receive medical clearance from a physician, preferably an otolaryngologist, prior to being fit with hearing aids.

 Step 3: Hearing needs assessment

 In this appointment, an audiologist will discuss the various types of hearing aid styles, the latest technological advances, and what you can expect from your hearing aids.
 Together, you and the audiologist will decide which hearing aids are the most appropriate for you, given your individual lifestyle and listening needs.
 If needed, impressions will be made of your ears so that your hearing aids can be custom-fit.